32 Ways Brands Can Be Better Using Social Media Listening

 Brands are using social media listening, also known as social media monitoring, to track and analyze conversations and activity on the web to gain insights.
 When you consider that each day over 500 million tweets and 55 million Facebook status updates are created, this provides a lot of opportunity to collect data and utilize it to make your business better.
 There are many different kinds of software that you can use for social listening, offering different features and functionality.
 But the main idea is to find information online that can help you improve your brand and the way you do business.

-Here Are 32 Ways Brands Can Be Using Social Media Listening To Improve:
+Here Are 32 Ways Brands Can Improve Using Social Media Listening:

 Pinpoint Current Conversations